ellynhan/ResembleAnimalProj/README.md

 # ResembleAnimalProj

-finding resemble animal using opencv and etc..
+finding resemble animal face using opencv and dlib with python